aaronbieber/blog/content/posts/do-you-need-a-cs-degree.md

 I was a senior engineer and fledgling manager at that time, and was asked to join for lunch and help sell the senior engineer role to this person.
-I've never turned down a free lunch in my entire life, so I'll pretty much sell anything you want me to in exchange for a sandwich.
+I've never turned down a free lunch in my entire life; I'll pretty much sell anything you want me to in exchange for a sandwich.

 The conversation briefly and casually wandered to the candidate's education history and she shared that her degree was in...
 I struggle to recall, but it